-Many different health conditions can cause changes in the nails and nail bed, including shaping ridges in the nails.
-Vertical ridges in the fingernails are most common and are typically harmless.
+Many different health conditions can cause ridges and other changes in the nails.
+Vertical ridges in the fingernails are the most common and are typically harmless.
 Alternatively, horizontal ridges often point to an underlying condition.

 A thorough diagnosis can help people and their doctors decide on a proper treatment plan in each case.

 Just as the skin may show signs of aging, the fingernails and nail beds may also start to change with age.
 The nails themselves

 The nails may also start forming any number of vertical ridges as they grow.
 These ridges run from the tip of the finger down to the bottom of the nail and are not usually a cause for concern.